Please browse through our website to see what services we offer and how they can help you!

 The Care-A-Van is a mobile unit providing services on-site where homeless congregate.
 The program conducts intake, referrals, and other needed services to eligible unsheltered homeless persons to assist in the progression toward a healthier, more stable living condition with the ultimate goal of permanent housing and self-sufficiency.
 If you have further questions, please call our Care-A-Van worker at 808 245 4077 ext.
 232.

 Energy or Weatherization Assistance Program provides energy saving education and installation of FREE energy saving devices, such as compact fluorescent light bulbs, refrigerators and solar heaters at no cost to eligible households.

 Early Learning Centers are available to preschool aged children at two centers (Lihue & Kalaheo).
 Here students are provided with a safe learning environment to prepare for kindergarten.
-Breakfast, snacks, and lunch are included in their daily routines as well as playtime and naptime.
 Please inquire with Al Nebre, Director, if you have any questions at 808-245-7437 or call the KEO Office 808-245-4077 for an application.